Politics of Austria: Political conditions

 This coalition broke up again in June 2008.
 Elections in September 2008 further weakened both major parties, Social Democrats and People's Party, but together they still hold more than 50% of the votes with the Social Democrats holding the majority.
 The Freedom Party and the recently deceased Jörg Haider's new party Alliance for the Future of Austria, both right-wing parties, were strengthened.
 Due to the surge of the right at the last elections, many speculated that any government coalition would include at least one of the two far-right parties.
 This idea was put to rest when both the Social Democrats and the People's Party stated that neither of them would work with the Freedom Party or the Alliance for the Future of Austria.
 Lengthy negotiations led to a renewed "grand coalition" consisting of the Social Democrats and the People's Party.
 Thus A snap election in 2008 saw both government parties losing votes, however, the coalition between SPÖ and ÖVP was renewed, with Werner Faymann, the new leader of the SPÖ, following Alfred Gusenbauer as Chancellor.

 On 17 May 2016, Christian Kern from Social Democrats (SPÖ) was sworn in as new chancellor.
 He continued governing in a "grand coalition" with the conservative People's Party (ÖVP).
 He took the office after former chancellor, also from SPÖ, Werner Faymann's resignation.

 The Austrian People's Party and The Greens – The Green Alternative formed a coalition government on 1 January 2020, marking the first time the Greens have gained power.
 A week later, Austria's first female-majority cabinet was sworn in and Chancellor Sebastian Kurz, 33, reclaimed the distinction of being the world's youngest head of government.

-One commentator, Betsy Hartmann, has raised the specter that this right-wing coalition with environmentalism may lead to a "nightmare scenario" of Eco-Fascism.

 On 11 October 2021, Chancellor Sebastian Kurz resigned, after pressure triggered by a corruption scandal.
 Foreign Minister Alexander Schallenberg of ÖVP succeeded him as chancellor.
 Following a corruption scandal involving the ruling People's Party, Austria got its third conservative chancellor in two months after Karl Nehammer was sworn into office on 6 December 2021.
 His predecessor Alexander Schallenberg had left the office after less than two months. ÖVP and the Greens continued to govern together.